ossobv/proxtop/README.rst

     usage: proxtop [-h] [-T TOP] [-t TIMEFRAME] [-g AGGREGATION] hostname username [only_vms [only_vms ...]]

+    proxtop lists the top resource consumers on your Proxmox VM platform.

     positional arguments:
-      hostname              Use this API hostname (e.g. raposso.example.com) username              Use this API username (e.g. monitor@pve) only_vms              Limit results to these VMs
+      hostname              Use this API hostname (e.g. proxmox.example.com) username              Use this API username (e.g. monitor@pve) only_vms              Limit results to these VMs